binkley/homebrewery-files/witch.md

 | **Armor Training** | None |
 | **Starting Equipment** | Choose A or B: (A) Traveler's clothes (including a witch&rsquo;s hat); a component pouch or druidic focus; a sickle or quarterstaff; a healer&rsquo;s kit; an herbalism kit; cook&rsquo;s utensils; four candles; a pouch with 10 gp; and an explorer&rsquo;s pack; (B) 50 gp |

 Witches rarely choose the path of magic so much as they are chosen by it.
 Signs of a witch&rsquo;s calling can appear early: an uncanny knack for spotting soon breaking storms, animals treating you as an old friend, or your stubborn refusal to be overawed regardless of station.
-You may have lived apart from others but still in the community — learning, watching, and earning the respect (or fear).
+You may have lived apart from others but still in the community — learning, watching, and earning respect (or fear).
 Your magic comes from knowing people and the world as it actually is, and intuition and willpower.

 A Witch&rsquo;s powers sway crowds and kingdoms, glimpse the future, drive creatures of field, forest, and water, and protect those around them.
 There is whimsy and unreality in their actions and spells.
 A witch&rsquo;s curse is _terrible_.